casper-network/docs-archive/implementation/p2p.rst

 .. _communications-discovery:

-Nodes form a peer-to-peer network are continually communicating with each other to reach a *consensus* about the blockchain state.
+Nodes form a peer-to-peer network are continually communicating with each other to reach *consensus* about the blockchain state.
 A node is not necessarily a single physical machine.
 Still, it appears as a single logical entity to the rest of its peers by having a unique ID and address where it responds to incoming network traffic.

 Identity
 --------

-Each node has an identity on the network based on the fingerprint of the public key of a self-signed TLS certificate; however, this is not the same as its identity in the consensus process.
+Each node has an identity on the network (which is not the same as its identity in the consensus process).
+The network identity (ID) is based on the fingerprint of the public key of a self-signed TLS certificate.
 A node generates a new private key each time it starts, ensuring a unique ID.

 Each identity is linked with an address, which is an IP and port pair where the node is reachable.
 This address is also called an endpoint.